-According to Mr. Baumgart, line 300 was in the process of being brought online, therefore the baghouse fans for line 300 were in operation and measurable pressure drop is read.
-During the inspection, the primary 100 and secondary 100 pressure drop readings were outside of the operating range.
-According to Mr. Baumgart, the baghouses need servicing for those readings outside the recommended operational range.
-All baghouse maintenance and calibration of the gages is conducted by an outside contractor.
+During the inspection, the primary 300 and secondary 200 pressure drop readings were outside of the operating range.
+According to the previous inspection, all baghouse maintenance and calibration of the gages is conducted by an outside contractor.

 During the inspection secondary process lines and conveyors were observed.
 The primary shredder and associated baghouses are located in the same area as heavy equipment (front loaders, etc.) and therefore the equipment was not visually inspected.
-According to Mr. Baumgart a level detector is installed at the air lock location on at the end of the cyclone.
+A level detector is installed at the air lock location on at the end of the cyclone.
 The level detector provides indications if the air-lock is jammed.
-According to Mr. Baumgart, each processing line can process 50 tons MSW per hour and MSW is received from 5:00 AM to 5:00 PM Monday through Friday (with some Saturday morning deliveries).
+According to Mr. Carl Harvey, each processing line can process 50 tons MSW per hour and MSW is received from 5:00 AM to 5:00 PM Monday through Friday (with some Saturday morning deliveries).